junxit/us-congress-bills-119/bill.md

 Congress finds the following:

 - **(1)** On January 1, 2025, a devastating vehicular terrorist attack occurred on Bourbon Street in New Orleans, Louisiana, when an assailant inspired by the Islamic State drove a vehicle into a crowd and engaged in a shootout with law enforcement.
-This tragic incident resulted in the loss of fifteen lives and injuries to at least thirty-five others, including two police officers.
+This tragic incident resulted in the loss of 14 lives and injuries to at least thirty-five others, including two police officers.
 - **(2)** Vehicle-ramming attacks and other vehicular terrorist incidents represent an enduring and evolving threat to public safety in the United States and around the world, targeting innocent civilians and first responders.
 - **(3)** These attacks, carried out by both organized terrorist groups and individual actors, often aim to exploit high-density public gatherings, critical infrastructure, and key transportation hubs, causing mass casualties and widespread disruption.
 - **(4)** Emerging automotive technologies, such as autonomous vehicles, Advanced Driver Assistance System (ADAS) capabilities, and ride-sharing platforms, create new vulnerabilities that could be leveraged by malicious actors to conduct sophisticated vehicle-based attacks.